amilon123/itmd-362-pp/pp-04/readme.md

 ### Redesign with Android

-* HCI Guidline One (URL):  https://material.io/guidelines/components/bottom-navigation.html#bottom-navigation-usage
+* HCI Guideline One (URL):  https://material.io/guidelines/components/bottom-navigation.html#bottom-navigation-usage
 * How you implemented it in your sketch:  The main issue I have with IIT's login page is that it's extremely messy!
 There is too much information and, as a result, the site has little-to-no control over the content.
 There is also no